Sampling and search strategies for zap Cash

 The AI is learning by all your judgments (red, yellow, green).
 There are many strategies to look at the results of zap Cash data analysis.
 Here are the best ones:

-We recommend judging at least 100 pairs before starting the first AI-run.
+We recommend judging at least 100 pairs right after the first AI-run.
 In the beginning, it is advisable to evaluate a very heterogeneous sample.
 To do so, you should stick to the following strategy.

 You should always go through top pairs initially and after each AI-run.
 Switch to the next strategy when you do not find any more duplicate payments.